 Why the reluctance to stop using it?
 After all, shooting is under huge pressure as the public turns against its exploitation of wildlife, raptor persecution, and threats and abusive behaviour towards non-shooters (even the shooting industry admits that shooting is under threat because of its own shortcomings).
 Banning lead would be an easy win for them, but, for example, when Dr Rob Sheldon launched a petition to ban the use of toxic lead ammunition in 2015 (after working for years to raise awareness of the problems of lead shot in the environment), he blogged that a ‘counter’ petition had been established to keep lead.
 As he wrote, “To date, this has reached more than 23,000 signatures.
 Let’s think about that, twice as many people want to keep poisoning our wildlife, our environment and our food, than don’t!“.

 The answer to ‘why the reluctance to stop using it‘ is simple enough.
 While they talk about using alternatives to lead meaning having to make changes to gun barrels and (incredibly) shedding crocodile tears about inaccuracy leading to more injured birds, the reality is that shooting doesn’t want to make any concessions at all, fearing it will eventually lead to a total ban.
-Lead shot has been a ‘line in the sand’ for one of the most destructive, archaic hobbies in the country. – keep polluting in case it cracks open the door to a ban.
+Lead shot has been a ‘line in the sand’ for one of the most destructive, archaic hobbies in the country.
+In other words, keep doing all the wrong things, keep polluting, just in case it cracks open the door to a ban.